-With five stores strategically located throughout the estate and our office and warehouse just minutes away, we are uniquely placed to offer our in-store and corporate account customers timely access to an unrivalled range of domestic and foreign newspapers and magazines together with all the other products and services normally associated with a quality traditional newsagent.
+With four stores strategically located throughout the estate and our office and warehouse just minutes away, we are uniquely placed to offer our in-store and corporate account customers timely access to an unrivalled range of domestic and foreign newspapers and magazines together with all the other products and services normally associated with a quality traditional newsagent.

 Peter Wagg opened his first store in Camden in 1977 and later a store in Marylebone, both specialist newsagents, that quickly established a reputation for superior service and the widest possible range of newspapers and magazines.

 Having read an article in the London Evening Standard about the proposed development in Docklands Peter approached the Canadian developers, Olympia & York, and at 6.30am on 1st October 1991 NEWS on the WHARF became the first retail store to open at Canary Wharf.
 Hailed as a ‘white elephant development’ trading in the early years was difficult especially during the years when the estate was in administration with just a handful of office tenants and very few customers.